apache/flink/docs/ops/deployment/cluster_setup.md

 These values are given in MB.
 If some worker nodes have more main memory which you want to allocate to the Flink system you can overwrite the default value by setting `taskmanager.memory.process.size` or `taskmanager.memory.flink.size` in *conf/flink-conf.yaml* on those specific nodes.

-Finally, you must provide a list of all nodes in your cluster which shall be used as worker nodes.
-Therefore, similar to the HDFS configuration, edit the file *conf/workers* and enter the IP/host name of each worker node.
-Each worker node will later run a TaskManager.
+Finally, you must provide a list of all nodes in your cluster that shall be used as worker nodes, i.e., nodes running a TaskManager.
+Edit the file *conf/workers* and enter the IP/host name of each worker node.

 The following example illustrates the setup with three nodes (with IP addresses from _10.0.0.1_ to _10.0.0.3_ and hostnames _master_, _worker1_, _worker2_) and shows the contents of the